-Our tax rate is variable and depends on changes in the level of operating results within various local jurisdictions and on changes in the applicable taxation rates applicable in these jurisdictions, as well as changes in estimations of our tax provisions.
-Our income tax amounts and rates depend also on our loss carry-forwards and their relevant valuation allowances, which are based on estimated projected plans and available tax planning; in the case of material changes in these plans, the valuation allowances could be adjusted accordingly with an impact on our tax charges.
+Our tax rate is variable and depends on changes in the level of operating results within various local jurisdictions and on changes in the taxation rates applicable in these jurisdictions, as well as changes in estimates and assumptions used when assessing our tax positions.
+Our income tax amounts and rates depend also on our loss carry-forwards and their relevant valuation allowances, which are based on estimated projected plans and available tax planning; in the case of material changes in these plans, the valuation allowances could be adjusted accordingly with an impact on our income tax expense (benefit).
 We currently enjoy certain tax benefits in some countries.
 Such benefits may not be available in the future due to changes in the local jurisdictions; our effective tax rate could be different in future periods and may increase in the coming years.
-In addition, our yearly income tax charges include the estimated impact of provisions related to tax positions which have been considered uncertain.
+In addition, our yearly income tax expense includes the estimated impact of provisions related to tax positions which have been considered as uncertain.